openhab/openhab-docs/_addons_bindings/zwave/doc/mcohome/mh6hp_0_0.md

 ### Setpoint (heating)

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Setpoint (cooling)

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Thermostat fan mode

 The ```thermostat_fanmode``` channel supports the `````` item.

 ### Thermostat fan state

 The ```thermostat_fanstate``` channel supports the `````` item.

 ### Clock Time Offset

+Provides the current time difference for the devices time

 The ```time_offset``` channel supports the ```Number``` item and is in the ```Temperature``` category.